 Along with academic enrichment and a love for knowledge, equal importance is given to co-curricular activities.
-Part of the school day is devoted to a wide range of opportunity in the areas of sport, music, dance, theatre and other interests such as gardening, waste management, chess, cooking and more.
+Part of the school day is devoted to a wide range of opportunity in the areas of sports, music, dance, theatre and other interests such as gardening, waste management, chess, cooking and more.
 Children can recognise and develop their own strengths through various activities, both inside and outside the classroom.

-Theatre is so much more than just putting up a play.
-There are many components to consider – an idea, a thought, how to share it.
-It moves from the idea to the writing of a script, learning how to demonstrate it through words, actions, or various movements.
-There are children who are thinkers, some are actors, many write beautifully; others enjoy creating the scenic aspects, constructing a stage set, thinking of the lighting or costumes or wondering about the interaction with an audience.
+Theatre is an integral part of learning and is about expression in many forms.
+It involves so much more than just putting up a play.
+It goes beyond acting or directing.
+There are many components to consider – an idea, a thought, and how to share this idea and thought.
+It moves from an idea to the writing of a script, learning how to demonstrate it through words, actions, or various movements.
+There are children who are thinkers, some are actors, many write beautifully; others enjoy creating scenic aspects, constructing a stage set, thinking of the lighting or costumes, or wondering about the interaction with an audience.

 Children are encouraged to write their own plays or create a theme around which they wish to work.
 It is the ‘process’ that is important, and bringing it all together as a group, makes it meaningful and worthwhile.